Jahan08/Introduction-to-Molecular-Modeling-in-Drug-Discovery/README.md

 Docking works by placing different conformations of a compound of interest in a defined binding site.
 The orientation of the ligand relative to the target’s residues is then optimized resulting in what we call a ligand “pose.”
 These are the general steps used by Glide, Schrӧdinger’s docking application.
 The first step is docking, which is when the computer attempts to pose a ligand in a binding site.
 The next step is scoring the docked poses to give us an idea of which poses are more favorable than others.
 The last step of virtual screens is filtering the compounds based on additional criteria, such as having an interaction with certain residue.

+   * A simple workflow of virtual Screening

+   Prepare the protein and ligand(s) (set constraint) -> Generate a grid (docking) -> Reality check with test case (with co-crystalized ligand) (RMSD is          low) -> Screen a larger database (otherwise repeat from constraint setting) -> Analyze the results

 * Module 5 : Discuss the Ligand Based Virtual Screening